FRRouting/frr/doc/developer/topotests.rst

 Installation and Setup
 ----------------------

 Topotests run under python3.
-Additionally, for ExaBGP (which is used in some of the BGP tests) an older python2 version must be installed.
+Additionally, for ExaBGP (which is used in some of the BGP tests) an older python2 version (and the python2 version of ``pip``) must be installed.

-Tested with Ubuntu 20.04 and Ubuntu 18.04 and Debian 11.
+Tested with Ubuntu 20.04,Ubuntu 18.04, and Debian 11.

 Instructions are the same for all setups (i.e. ExaBGP is only used for BGP tests).

 Installing Topotest Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: shell

+   apt-get install gdb
    apt-get install iproute2
    apt-get install net-tools
    apt-get install python3-pip